Unrivalled innovative research

 Within Australia, integrated care is being provided by sole practitioners and multi-disciplinary teams within a range of settings, including hospitals and clinics.
 However, there is no current profile of integrated care initiatives; compendiums of examples and their benefits, or information collected on a regularised and agreed basis to enable trends to be monitored and comparisons of health and costs benefits to be made.
 NICM HRI has prepared a directions paper to help address this gap and provided seed funding to a number of integrated care studies.

 A key goal of any healthcare system is to deliver health services that improve the health of a population.
 With pressures on healthcare budgets (expensive new technologies, an ageing population, etc) tough decisions need to be made in how to best allocate the available resources.
-The Institute has released a study that helps demonstrate the relative value of complementary medicine interventions to the community.
-Find out more about Health Economics...
+NICM HRI has conducted research that helps demonstrate the relative value of integrative and complementary medicine interventions to the community.

 Regulation and policy

-NICM HRI undertakes research on policy issues relating to complementary medicine in Australia.
+NICM HRI undertakes research on policy issues relating to integrative and complementary medicine in Australia.

 Building capacity across the sector